How to Use Spring Boot CLI | Generated by AI

 Spring Boot CLI is an excellent tool for developers who want to work with Spring Boot quickly and efficiently from the command line.
 Here’s how to use it in a nutshell:

-) or manually by downloading the ZIP and updating your PATH. - Run Groovy scripts with
+- Install it using SDKMAN! (sdk install springboot) or manually by downloading the ZIP and updating your PATH.

-for rapid prototyping. - Create new projects with
+- Create new projects with spring init --dependencies=<deps> <project-name>.

-. - Experiment interactively with
+- Experiment interactively with spring shell.

 Whether you’re prototyping an idea, learning Spring Boot, or automating tasks, Spring Boot CLI offers a lightweight and flexible way to get started without the overhead of a full IDE or project setup.